 — Sue Whiteley, volunteer with Gainsborough’s House since 2006

-Gainsborough’s House relies on the contribution of its amazing volunteers who help with a variety of roles across the whole museum, including gallery stewarding, guided tours, learning workshops, administration, retail and events.
+As a registered charity, Gainsborough’s House relies on the contribution of its amazing volunteers who help with a variety of roles across the whole site, including gallery stewarding, guided tours, learning workshops, administration, retail and events.
 Full training is provided and volunteer meetings are held regularly, so volunteers can get to know each other and staff, as well as learn about the latest developments at the museum.

 If you are interested in becoming a volunteer with us, please contact our Volunteer Co-ordinator, Catherine: catherine@gainsborough.org